10 Ways To Monetize Your Online Content

 As with other forms of blog advertising, disclosure to your readers when a post or piece of content has a sponsor is a must.
 Doing so ensures that you stay in line with FTC regulations and remain a genuine source of trustworthy information for your readership.
 The sponsorship avenue could potentially be quite lucrative for your brand.
 Influencer Marketing Hub data showed that companies spent about $6.5 billion on sponsored content in 2019, representing a 41% increase over 2018 numbers.

 In 2020, the Fitnancials blog reported sponsored content revenue of $3,000 per month.
 The publisher recommends that content creators charge at least $250 for every sponsored post; high-traffic influencers report earnings of $3,000 to $5,000 for an average sponsored post.
-Fitnancials highlights the importance of reaching out to target brands directly as well as using sponsorship sites such as Social Stars, Pollinate, IZEA and Clever.
+Fitnancials highlights the importance of reaching out to target brands directly as an online monetization strategy, as well as using sponsorship sites such as Social Stars, Pollinate, IZEA and Clever.

 10. Sell Your Blog

 Are you thinking of moving on to a new niche or otherwise expanding your horizons?
-If you have a blog with great content, an impressive number of followers, and a good reputation and SEO ranking, you can sell your domain to someone else in the industry who wants the benefits of blogging without the labor and the learning curve.
+If you want an idea for how to monetize your writing on that blog, try selling it!
+When you have a blog with great content, an impressive number of followers, and a good reputation and SEO ranking, you can sell your domain to someone else in the industry who wants the benefits of blogging without the labor and the learning curve.
 Flipping a website can result in revenue in the five figures when you are able to display impressive numbers for social media followers, conversion rates, search engine placement, traffic and ratio of revenue to expenses.
 Your specific niche also plays a role in the valuation of your website.

-Get the Most Out of Your Blog With a Marketing Content Writer
+Get the Most Out of Online Monetization Strategies With a Writer

-The magic of content marketing lies in the ability to develop multiple income streams that feed off one another to accelerate your passive income.
-Unless you spend most of your time writing, producing and publishing content, however, you’ll need a writer to help you take full advantage of these monetization strategies.
+The magic of being able to monetize your content lies in the ability to develop multiple income streams that feed off one another to accelerate your passive income.
+Unless you spend most of your time writing, producing and publishing content, however, you’ll need a writer to help you take full advantage of these online monetization strategies.
 Reach out to BKA Content and learn more about how our dedicated team can help.